psql

 List Views | \dv | Shows all queryable views in the public schema. |

-Describe View | \d "view_name" | Displays the columns, types, and structure for a specific view. |
+Describe View | \d "view_name" | Displays the columns, types, and structure for a specific view, including indexes on the underlying table. |

 View Sample Data | SELECT * FROM "view_name" LIMIT 10; | Retrieves the first 10 rows from a view. |